erwindev/gradle-project-template-plugin/README.md

 }
 ```

-Create your templates in `my-templates/java` directory.
+Create your templates in `my-templates/java` directory and create a `java-class.tpl` template.
 ```
 $ mkdir my-templates
 $ cd my-templates